“Portrait of Juan de Pareja” by Diego Velázquez

 The Portrait of Juan by Diego Velázquez is a portrait of Velázquez’s enslaved assistant Juan de Pareja, who was owned by Velázquez at the time the painting was completed.
 Velázquez painted this portrait in Rome, while he was traveling in Italy.
 It is the earliest known portrait of a Spanish man of African descent.

-During Velázquez’s stay in Rome, he displayed this painting as part of a larger exhibition of paintings at the Pantheon in 1650.
+During Velázquez’s stay in Rome, he displayed this painting as part of a more extensive exhibition of paintings at the Pantheon in 1650.
 His contemporaries applauded the art as standing out as a model of realism.

 Diego Velázquez, as the court painter to King Philip IV of Spain, was sent to Rome to purchase works of art for the King.
 Velázquez brought with him Juan de Pareja, who served as an assistant and who was of Moorish descent.
 De Pareja (1606 – 1670 ) was born into slavery in Spain, but he became an artist in his own right, and he was freed in 1650, close to the time of this painting.
 His 1661 work, The Calling of Saint Matthew, is on display at the Museo del Prado.